MangalaParameswaran/RM-day-7-task/readme.md

-Task 7 done by using MRF method amnd Foreach.
+Task 7 done by using MRF method and Foreach method.